MastodonC/witan.models.demography/doc/intro.md

 Ultimately it will be a tool to run:

 * population projections
-* school rolls projections
+* school roll projections
 * small area projections

 `witan.models.demography` proposes different ways to run each of those three types of projections.
 The different methodologies depend on your preferences and/or the data available to you.

-Note: Both school rolls projections and small area projections take as an input population projections.
+Note: Both school roll projections and small area projections take as an input population projections.

 **The content of the library follows this structure:**